tomKatzav96/Calculator/README.md

 click on `Add SonarQube` to add the SonarQube server, I named it `sq1` (you can call it any name that you want)
 the server URL is the SonarQube serveer URL ( http://<hostname>:9000 )
 add server authentication token by clicking on `add -> Jenkins`
-the kind - `secret text`, the secret will be the token that we generate earlier, the ID and Description are `jenkins-sonar`
+the kind is secret text, the secret is the token that we generate earlier, the ID and Description are `jenkins-sonar`
 click `Add`, select it, and save

 ### Artifactory